 By David Brin, Ph.D.

-One of the most powerful novels of all time, published half a century ago, foresaw a dark future that never came to pass.
-Or... at least, not yet.
-That we have so far escaped the destiny portrayed in George Orwell's Nineteen Eighty-Four, may be owed in part to the way his chilling tale affected millions, who then girded themselves to fight "Big Brother" to their last breath.
+One of the most powerful novels of all time, published fifty years ago, foresaw a dark future that never came to pass.
+That we escaped the destiny portrayed in George Orwell’s Nineteen Eighty-Four, may be owed in part to the way his chilling tale affected millions, who then girded themselves to fight “Big Brother” to their last breath.

 In other words, Orwell may have helped make his own scenario not come true.

 Since then, many other “self-preventing prophecies” rocked the public’s conscience or awareness, perhaps helping us deflect disaster.
 Rachel Carson foresaw a barren world if we ignored environmental abuse — a mistake we may have somewhat averted, partly thanks to warnings like Silent Spring and the movie Soylent Green.
 Who can doubt that films such as Dr. Strangelove, On The Beach, and Fail-Safe helped caution us against dangers of inadvertent nuclear war?
 The China Syndrome, The Hot Zone — and even Das Kapital — arguably fit in this genre of works whose credibility and worrisome vividness may help prevent their own scenarios from coming true.